jamesnolanverran/dmap/readme.md

 # dmap

-### **Dmap** is a lightweight, zero-friction dynamic hashmap implementation in C, designed to be user friendly without sacrificing performance.
+### Dmap is a flexible, lightweight, zero-friction dynamic hashmap implementation in C, designed to be user-friendly without sacrificing performance.

+---

 ## 🚀 Super Easy – Zero Setup Required